 MEET JUDGE DONALD CURETON, JR.

-Outside of his regular duties in court, Donald is extremely active in the community.
-He regularly speaks to citizens on topics relevant to the justice system, and participates with organizations and committees connected to the justice system.
-He serves on the North Carolina Governor’s Crime Commission Juvenile Justice, Children’s Justice Act, and Disproportionate Minority Contact Subcommittees; is a member of the Diversity and Inclusion Committee (D&I) of the Mecklenburg County Bar; and is a middle school truancy court program volunteer working to help students improve their attendance and performance in school.
-Additionally, he is the Vice President and board member for the Be More Foundation, a not-for-profit organization that uses media literacy to help at-risk youth of color organize their priorities and make life choices with an aim in increasing their social mobility, and is a board member for the Lydia Smith Foundation that helps bring awareness to the health condition of sickle cell anemia and provide support and assistance to those impacted by the disease.
+Previously, he was an executive committee member of Race Matters for Juvenile Justice (RMJJ), the Disproportionate Minority Contact Subcommittee, the Diversity and Inclusion Committee (D&I) of the Mecklenburg County Bar, a middle school truancy court program volunteer, the Vice President and board member for the Be More Foundation (a not-for-profit organization that uses media literacy to help at-risk youth of color organize their priorities and make life choices with an aim in increasing their social mobility), and a board member for the Lydia Smith Foundation (helps bring awareness to the health condition of sickle cell anemia and provide support and assistance to those impacted by the disease).

-In 2017, he graduated from the Community Building Initiative (CBI) Leadership Development Institute (LDI) as part of a group representing Race Matters for Juvenile Justice (RMJJ).
+In 2017, he graduated from the Community Building Initiative (CBI) Leadership Development Institute (LDI) as part of a group representing RMJJ.
 In 2012, Donald graduated from the second class of CBI’s Leaders-Under- 40 program (LU40), and in 2009, Donald graduated from the Mecklenburg County Bar, Bar Leadership Institute.
 He is a member of the Beta Nu Lambda Chapter of Alpha Phi Alpha Fraternity, Inc. and St. Paul Baptist Church.